EU Startup Funding: How to Get Grants in the European Union?

 Why apply for a small business startup grant in Europe?
 You are launched

-Why apply for a small business startup grant in European Union?
+Why apply for a small business startup grant in the European Union?

 In the past, startups in the European Union didn’t have as many opportunities open to them as in other parts of the world, like the US and Canada.
 As a result, the EU has invested significantly in grant opportunities.
 The government supports startups with the launch, development, and scaling.